utiasDSL/upright/README.md

 }
 ```

-We have also recently developed a follow-up work on robust planning under
+We have also recently developed a [follow-up
-inertial parameter uncertainty (link coming soon).
+work](https://arxiv.org/abs/2411.07079) on robust planning under inertial
+parameter uncertainty.

 ## License